Yankees vs. Blue Jays Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Bo Bichette, Gleyber Torres and others in the Toronto Blue Jays-New York Yankees matchup at Rogers Centre on Wednesday at 7:07 PM ET.
+Player prop bet options for Bo Bichette, Gleyber Torres and others are listed when the Toronto Blue Jays host the New York Yankees at Rogers Centre on Thursday (at 7:07 PM ET).

 Bet on this matchup or its props with DraftKings!